celery/billiard/Doc/library/multiprocessing.rst

       a new shared object -- see documentation for the *method_to_typeid* argument of :meth:`BaseManager.register`.

-      If an exception is raised by the call, then then is re-raised by :meth:`_callmethod`.
+      If an exception is raised by the call, then is re-raised by :meth:`_callmethod`.
 If some other exception is raised in the manager's process then this is converted into a :exc:`RemoteError` exception and is raised by :meth:`_callmethod`.